tjwoodall/api-notification-pull/public/api/conf/1.0/docs/overview.md

 Pull notifications remain queued for 14 days after which they are deleted from the queue automatically.

-## Recommended usage pattern
+You can get all of the notifications for your application or you can get them for a given conversation.
+We recommend getting them by conversation.

+## Getting notifications for a given conversation (trade test only)

-1. Retrieve a list of notification identifiers by using the unpulled conversation identifier endpoint `GET /notifications/conversationId/{conversationId}/unpulled`
+1. Get a list of unpulled notification identifiers for a given conversation by calling `GET /notifications/conversationId/{conversationId}/unpulled`

-2. To retrieve each notification iterate over the list of returned notification identifiers by calling `GET /notifications/unpulled/{notificationId}`
+2. Iterate over this list of notification identifiers and get each unpulled notification from the unpulled queue by calling `GET /notifications/unpulled/{notificationId}`.
+When you get a notification from the unpulled queue it will move to the pulled queue.

-3. In an exception case, to retrieve a notification again call `GET /notifications/pulled/{notificationId}`
+3. To get a notification again after you have retrieved it, get it from the pulled queue by calling `GET /notifications/pulled/{notificationId}`